Danny Murtaugh: Death and legacy

 Murtaugh suffered a stroke on November 30, 1976, just two months after retiring.
-After falling into a coma, he died at age 59 on December 2 at Crozier-Chester Medical Center in Upland, Pennsylvania.
+After falling into a coma, he died at age 59 on December 2 at Crozer-Chester Medical Center in Upland, Pennsylvania.
 His funeral occurred on December 6 at Our Lady of Peace Roman Catholic Church in Folsom, Pennsylvania, attended by over 800 people, including multiple members of the Pirates organization: Willie Stargell, Bill Robinson, Bruce Kison, Dave Giusti, Larry Demery, Jim Rooker, Al Oliver, and Bob Robertson.
 Coaches Don Leppert and José Pagán also attended, along with Steve Blass and Manny Sanguillen.
 Afterwards, a 70-car procession led Murtaugh's body to its resting place at Sts.
 Peter and Paul Cemetery in Marple Township.
 The number 40 he wore as the Bucs' manager was retired by the Pirates on April 7, 1977.

 Murtaugh was a two-time winner (1960 and 1971) of The Sporting News Manager of the Year Award.
 He compiled a 1,115–950–3 record in 2,068 games (.540), second in Pirates history behind only Fred Clarke.
 In addition to his two National League pennants and world championships, he won four Eastern Division titles (1970–1971-1974–1975), and no Pirates manager has won more division titles in their tenure since his death.
 In twelve full seasons as manager, he led the Pirates to a winning record nine times; his five postseason appearances with the Pirates is still the most by any manager in team history.